-Cough is the most common presenting symptom in primary practice.
-Subacute cough is defined as cough persisting for 3 to 8 weeks, and chronic cough as that persisting for more than 8 weeks.
+Cough is one of the most common presenting symptom in primary practice.
+Subacute cough is defined as cough persisting for 3-8 weeks, and chronic cough as that persisting for more than 8 weeks in adults.
+Chronic cough in children has been defined as the presence of cough every day for 4 weeks or more.
 Subacute cough is most often self-limited, but chronic cough may provide significant challenges for effective evaluation and management.
 The difficulty is in determining the cause of cough, because some "etiologies" are syndromes without accurate diagnostic tests.
 The cause is determined instead by typical historical features, elimination of alternative causes, and response to targeted therapies (therapeutic trials serve as tests).
-Nonetheless, a careful history, along with selected therapeutic trials and/or diagnostic evaluations performed in a systematic and informed way, may satisfactorily resolve cough in over 90% of cases.
+Nonetheless, a careful history and examination, followed by carefully selected therapeutic trials and/or diagnostic evaluations, may satisfactorily resolve cough in over 90% of cases.

 Use of this content is subject to our disclaimer